 - Best Worm Farm Reviews – Complete Buyers Guide, Worm Farm Guru – $$, suitable for areas in houses or yard, sizes, pros, cons.

 - Compost Revolution – major discounts for worm farms and compost bins for people in participating council areas.
+(This link will give you $10 off orders over $100).

 - Books on Vermicomposting, Red Worms for Green Earth – worm gurus’ top recommended books